 One of the largest International gut microbe studies recently found that individuals who ate 30 different plant-based foods a week had more diverse populations of microbes living in their intestine.
 When it comes to gut health, diversity is a good thing.

 Set yourself a challenge!

-If you need some support and accountability when transitioning to a more plant-based diet then this is something I can help you with.
-Please get in touch to book a clarity call with me.
+If you need support & accountability when transitioning to a plant-based diet, then this is something I can help you with.
+Please get in touch to book a clarity call with me via my Facebook group.